Hue 2-pack E14 B39 Candle LED Bulbs White and Colour Ambiance | Philips Hue UK

 Candle - E14 smart bulb - (2-pack)

-Add these two smart candelabra bulbs with warm white to cool daylight to help you relax, read, concentrate or energise.
-Control instantly via Bluetooth in one room or pair with a Hue Bridge to unlock the full suite of features.
+Add colour to any room with these two smart candelabra bulbs, which offers warm to cool white light as well as 16 million colours.
+Use Bluetooth for instant light control in one room or connect to the Hue Bridge to unlock the full suite of features.

 Fitting